phscezario/Javascript-Course-Projects/Helicopter-Game/README.md

 ## Teacher make projecting using jQuery, but I used Vanilla JS.

-Every project was done differently, especially the life and collision system.
+The whole project was done differently, especially the life and collision system.